24u/HelpUkraine.php/README.md

 ### Note the IP geolocation limit

 Note that the free API used by default to identify the client's country by IP has a limit of 45 calls per minute.
 If your website receives more traffict than that 45 visits per minute, then you might want to consider replacing the default API call in the `helpukraine_get_ip_country` function with another one that does not have such a low limit.

+It's also a good idea to create a writable directory (`geoipcache` by default) to allow the script to cache each client's country to avoid overuse of the API, which could also slow down your website, especially if you're using a CMS that would include the script several times per request.

 ### Feel free to make or suggest changes